Connnor-Lukas/qubic/documentation/BoardDesign.md

 ## Win Detection
 The above int system allows us to use a summation of rows and diagonals to determine the winner, if any sum is either 4 or -4 then player 1 or player 2 wins the game.

+## Object Orientated Design
+The coordinates will be their own class to allow input validification and access using coordinate.x .y and .z.